MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/templating/posts.md

 - `foo/bar/2021/01/02/abc.html`

-Here use the outer directory and the frontmatter categories together.
+Here using an outer directory category and the frontmatter categories together.

 - `foo/_posts/2021-01-02-abc.md`
     ```liquid